 Access nested JSON properties

-example, the JSON keys city
+In the following example, Spanner doesn't model the JSON keys

 , state